SHUBHADEEPXT/Portfolio-pro/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 **A 28-Day Journey to Build a Production-Ready DevOps Portfolio** Combining **full-stack development** with **professional DevOps practices** — from frontend UI to CI/CD pipelines, infrastructure as code, and monitoring.
+(Currently on hold, Restarting soon)

 ---